Dr Rory Jones

 Lecturer in Built Environment

-Dr Rory Jones is a Lecturer in Built Environment in the Department of Architecture and Built Environment at Plymouth University.
+Dr Rory Jones is a Lecturer in Built Environment in the Department of Architecture and Built Environment at the University of Plymouth.
 Dr Jones received his PhD from the Building Energy Research Group of the School of Civil and Building Engineering at Loughborough University, UK.

 Dr Jones’ research focuses on low energy building design and those aspects influencing the performance of buildings during the operational phase.
 His research addresses end-use energy demand reduction in domestic and non-domestic buildings, with a particular interest in the role of occupant behaviour; complex and high resolution energy monitoring studies; large-scale home energy surveys; and energy modelling.

 2017 - Present: Lecturer in Built Environment.
 Department of Architecture and Built Environment.
-Plymouth University.
+University of Plymouth.

 2012 - 2017: Post-Doctoral Research Fellow.
 Department of Architecture and Built Environment.
-Plymouth University.
+University of Plymouth.

 2009 - 2013: PhD Researcher.
 Building Energy Research Group.
 School of Civil and Building Engineering.
 Loughborough University.